Our world when the Sun goes down... and stays down...

 Science Is Wrong: Subverted it in ''Awakening''.
-While other books did hint that science may have been a device of the Exarchs to keep humanity in line, the book about their servants makes it explicitly clear that they actually hate them, since as science helps humanity grow into the truth, the better chance they have of Awakening, something the Exarchs do not want.
+While other books did hint that science might have been a device of the Exarchs to keep humanity in line, the book about their servants makes it explicitly clear that they actually hate it, since as science helps humanity grow into the truth, the better chance they have of Awakening, something the Exarchs do not want.
 Well, actually it's their servants who hate it, but the odds of their masters not sharing their opinion are slim at best (to Luddites).

 In general, science gets a far better shake in the New WoD than the old... with the painful exception of Second Sight.

 In Vampire: The Requiem, these is usually some kind of elder vampire in a torpor.
 The awakening of just one of them is enough to change the power dynamic in a town.

 In Promethean: The Created, these are the Pandorans, failed Promethean creations that lay dormant until a Promethean gets near them.
 They are not nice.
 They are less characters and more like (extremely nasty) forces of un-nature.